cnvx/cobalt/README.md

 # cobalt

 Convolutional neural network for image-based object classification.
+Used in [this Android app](https://github.com/cnvx/argon).

 ## About